 Step 3: Prove your product is a solution

-Next, sales reps need to start introducing your product as a solution to the prospect's problems.
+Next, sales reps need to start amplifying the prospect's sense of urgency around solving their problems.
+They should begin to introduce your product as a solution to the prospect's problems, but without implicitly mentioning the product.

-Reps should never imply that your product will immediately fix their prospect’s problems.
-However, hypothetical implication questions will help your prospect come to the conclusion on their own that your product is the solution to their problem.
+Reps should not imply that the product will immediately fix their prospect’s problems.
+However, hypothetical implication questions will help your prospect come to the conclusion on their own that your product and its features are the solution to their problem.

 - If you can’t fix this problem, how much money and time will your company lose?